Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 ### Capturing screen recordings of the game instances.

-First of all, it is valuable to record both your Client and Server at the same time - it allows you to compare what is happening on either peer in realtime.
+First of all, it's valuable to record both your Client and Server at the same time - it allows you to compare what is happening on either peer in realtime.

 When recording your screen, sometimes it’s hard to see if we are legitimately missing an update in our game or if it’s just our recording refresh rate isn’t synced with Unity’s refresh calls.